faenrir/samu/README.md

 ## Features

-`samu` is tested and stable.
+`samu` is getting ewmh support!
 Combine it with other applications following the UNIX philosophy to create a full desktop system.

 - multi monitor support
 - window borders with active/inactive colors